meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error occurs when the host system partition has reached its maximum capacity and is no longer accepting writes.
+This error occurs when the host system partition has reached its maximum capacity and no longer accepts writes.

 ### Error Definition